How much does solar cost?

 Understanding system size

 The size of the solar system is a significant determinant of the overall cost.
 Larger systems that produce more energy tend to cost more upfront.
 Average system sizes can range from 5 kW to 10 kW for residential applications.
 This size can vary depending on factors such as your energy consumption, available roof space, and budget.
-An average system cost could be anywhere from $15,000 – $35,000, before factoring in residential solar incentives
+An average system cost could be anywhere from $15,000 – $35,000, before factoring in residential solar incentives.

 While the upfront costs of solar installation can sometimes be surprising, it’s important to view solar as a long-term investment rather than a short-term expense, and also factor in your true out-of-pocket expense after solar incentives, like the 30% federal tax credit for solar.

-Add-ons: Battery Backup and Sunlight Backup
+Add-ons: Battery Backup or Tesla Powerwalls

 Comparing Solar Quotes